Our review articles earn a small amount of revenue from product purchases made through affiliate links

 DIGITSOLE RUN PROFILER

-RUN PROFILER, a smart insole for running, not only measures basic values such as speed, distance, calories, and steps using a built-in sensor, but also analyzes posture and fatigue levels based on which part of the sole of the foot is applied.
-This allows you to warn us via a smartphone app, for example, when the risk of injury increases based on this data.
-Furthermore, this app is said to be able to constantly analyze data and propose appropriate advice in real time.
-As an aside, up until now, these high-tech gear would have been a Japanese specialty, but sadly, development of these advanced items has become all Western startups.
-HP → http://www.digitsole.com/run-profiler/
+RUN PROFILER is a smart insole for running that uses built-in sensors to measure basic metrics such as speed, distance, calories, and steps, as well as analyze posture and fatigue levels based on how much pressure is being applied to which parts of the sole of the foot.
+This makes it possible, for example, to use this data to warn you via a smartphone app if the risk of injury increases.
+Furthermore, the app is said to be able to constantly analyze the data and provide appropriate advice in real time.
+As an aside, until now this kind of high-tech gear would have been a Japanese specialty, but sadly, before we knew it, the development of such advanced items has become the domain of Western startups.
+Website http://www.digitsole.com/run-profiler/

 NORRONA LOFOTEN ACE GORE-TEX PRO JACKET

-The 2017 new release from Norrona, a full-fledged Nordic alpine brand, has been renewed from the Lophoten series, a line for backcountry skiing.
-This first jacket is made from GORE-TEX Pro fabric, which uses newly developed Vectoran fiber, and boasts the highest durability and is said to be suitable for all conditions.
+Norrona, a genuine Nordic alpine brand, has released a new jacket for 2017, the Lofoten series, a line for backcountry skiing.
+This first jacket is made with GORE-TEX Pro fabric, which incorporates the newly developed Vectran fiber, and is said to be extremely durable and suitable for all conditions

 Fjällräven Bergtagen Eco-Shell Jacket

-Ferraven is often considered a casual brand in Japan, from everyday life to camping, and is known in its home country of Sweden as a more sturdy and robust authentic outdoor brand.
-It appears that the brand will finally launch the full-scale mountaineering wear category "Bergtagen" next season.
-It is unclear whether it will be available in Japan or not, but I am very excited because I have already recognized the quality of the product.
+In Japan, Felleraven is often thought of as a casual brand for everyday wear and camping, but in its home country of Sweden, it is known as a more rugged and authentic outdoor brand.
+It seems that next season, the brand will finally launch a full-fledged mountaineering wear category called "Bergtagen."
+It's unclear whether it will be available in Japan, but I'm already aware of the quality of its products, so I'm really looking forward to it

 https://twitter.com/danaspel/status/828906302017568768